 I have experienced the devastating effects of Chronic Fatigue/M.E. twice in my life.
 The first time was after my Masters degree, when I had to leave my job after struggling to work through a year of fatigue.
 I recovered slowly over two years with the help of daily yoga and a change of lifestyle.
-The second occurrence came with the addition of fibromyalgia 8 years ago, after a series of very stressful events and illness, and got progressively worse for 3 years until I needed to spend much of each day in bed.
+The second occurrence came with the addition of fibromyalgia many years later, after a series of very stressful events and illness.
+I got progressively worse for 3 years until I needed to spend much of each day in bed.
 I was determined to understand the condition and to recover completely as there is so much I want to do with my life.
-Early in 2010 I discovered the Gupta Programme and was intrigued by its scientific basis and an explanation that really fitted my experience.
+I discovered the Gupta Program and was intrigued by its scientific basis and an explanation that really fitted my experience.
 I noticed a small but significant difference in how ill I felt within a short time, which really helped me commit to the programme, and I recovered most of my normal functioning within 6 months.
 I gave myself another 6 months to really build back up to strength before embarking on extensive training in NLP, psychotherapy and positive psychology in order to coach others towards recovery.

 I continue to train in this fascinating area of human development and continually add to my skills as a coach, therapist and mindfulness teacher.

 In my spare time I love to grow flowers and veg in my small Pennine garden, walk anywhere there are hills, get involved in community activities and I also paint…